evanchooly/mongo-java-driver/POJOCodecUsage.md

 2. The `id` value specifies which field on the entity is the ID field.
 3. For polymorphic queries and collections, discriminators are used to distinguish one type from another.
 The `discriminatorName()` setting determines what field in the document stored in MongoDB stores this information.
 4. `discriminatorValue()` determines what value is used to denote the type of the entity.
 For example, this discriminator might be stored in a field called `_t` and hold the fully qualified class name of the entity, e.g., `com.acme.Widget`.
-5. `build()` is used the `PojoCodec` builders to create the underlying model used by the codec.
+5. `build()` is generally only called by the `PojoCodecProvdierBuilder`.
 It should never be necessary to call this method manually.

 When building type hierarchies, building each `ClassModel` individually would result in much duplication.
 To avoid this, there is the `subclass()` method.
 The method returns a new `ClassModelBuilder` instance representing the subclass.
 For these instances, values such as the ID and discriminator fields will be "inherited" by the new `ClassModelBuilder` so these settings need not be duplicated.
 The collection name will also be inherited resulting in a single collection for the entire hierarchy.
 All of these settings can be overriden but care should be taken when changing the `discriminatorName()` value.
 Changing this value or `collection()` on subtypes will interfere with polymorphic queries.